 Fixed term contracts and the danger of a contract of indefinite duration (CID) arising against the employer’s wishes is quite common also.
 Learn more about fixed term contracts here.

 13) Changing the Contract of Employment

 The employer needs to be aware of what he/she can and cannot do when it comes to altering the terms and conditions of the contract of employment.

-Always seek the advice of a legal professional if you wish to ensure you do not leave your business exposed to the spectre of costly employment related claims.
+Always seek the advice of a legal professional, and don’t leave it too late if you wish to ensure you do not leave your business exposed to costly employment related claims.